Gusto Review: Is It Right for Your Business?

 Employers and employees can manage benefits online through Gusto’s one-stop-shop online portal.
 (Source: Gusto)

-However, some benefits (like health insurance and Gusto Cashout) are limited to certain states.
-To help you confirm whether the state where your business is located is covered, check out the health benefits map below.
+However, health insurance is limited to certain states.
+To confirm if the state where your business is located is covered, check out the health benefits map below.

 Gusto has its own time and attendance solution that hourly employees can use to enter hours worked.
 Employees can also download Gusto Wallet, its free financial management app, as it has clock-in/out capabilities.
 However, as of this writing, your contractors won’t be able to use Gusto Wallet to track their time.
 Note that this feature isn’t included in Gusto’s Simple plan.
 You have to subscribe to its higher tiers to gain access to it.